-The Rio Grande River is the only navigable stream in Study Area 6 or its associated CESA (USACE 1999).
+The Rio Grande is the only navigable stream in Study Area 6 or its associated CESA (USACE 1999).
 The Rio Grande also provides sole-source drinking water supplies, and it is listed as a sole source all along its length within the analysis area (TAC 2014d).
 The City of Eagle Pass is the only community within Study Area 6 or its CESA with intakes on this river (TCEQ 2014b).
+The municipal water intake is on the river, downstream of its confluence with Elm Creek.
+Elm Creek is the receiving water for currently authorized mine discharges in its watershed.
+Lower reaches of the creek also receive agricultural runoff and irrigation return flows.